mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

-# How to use Vizro-AIs advanced options
+# How to use Vizro-AI's advanced options

 This guide shows you how to use the advanced options of `VizroAI.plot`.